Act of 18 June 1965 no. 4

 The Ministry can issue regulations on qualification requirements, including basic and further training for driving test examiners.

-Anyone who intentionally or grossly negligently cheats or attempts to cheat on the driving test can be placed in quarantine for up to one year and can be refused a test in other driving license classes during this period.
+Anyone who intentionally or grossly negligently cheats or attempts to cheat on the driving test can be placed in quarantine for up to one year and can be refused a test in other driving licence classes during this period.
 The Ministry can, by regulation, lay down further provisions on such quarantine.
 The Ministry can, by regulation, establish corresponding rules for the call-out test and the test for professional driver competence.

 Driving practice must not be a danger or an unnecessary inconvenience to other traffic.
 Due to the traffic conditions, the police can prohibit or limit driving practice in certain places and at certain times.

-Driving practice with a motor vehicle must not take place earlier than 2 years before the time when the student, based on his age, can obtain a driving license for the relevant motor vehicle group.
+Driving practice with a motor vehicle must not take place earlier than 2 years before the time when the student, based on his age, can obtain a driving licence for the relevant motor vehicle group.
 The Ministry can set stricter age requirements for driving practice for certain groups of motor vehicles.
 If the practice drive is part of driver training for a fee, it can only take place when an approved learning vehicle is used and the student is accompanied in the vehicle by an approved teacher.
-In other cases, the student must be accompanied in the motor vehicle by a person who has reached the age of 25 and has a valid driving license for the relevant motor vehicle group and has had such a driving license uninterrupted for at least 5 years.
+In other cases, the student must be accompanied in the motor vehicle by a person who has reached the age of 25 and has a valid driving licence for the relevant motor vehicle group and has had such a driving licence uninterrupted for at least 5 years.
 The Ministry can, by regulation, deviate from the requirement for an approved teacher and an approved training vehicle, cf. third sentence, and determine additional requirements for driving practice with certain motor vehicles.

 Compulsory training in smooth driving can only be carried out on practice tracks that have been specially approved by the Directorate of Public Roads.